-Green Mount Cemetery is a 174-year-old, 60-acre plot of land in downtown Baltimore.
-It stands like a fortress, separated from the city and her bustle by a thick stone wall perimeter.
-Through a narrow stone archway entrance and inside the wall, street noise fades to silence and time slows to a stop.
+Green Mount Cemetery is a 174-year-old, 60-acre plot of land in downtown Baltimore, a fortress for the dead, quarantined from the bustling city by a thick stone wall.
+Through a narrow stone arch, the street noise fades to silence and time slows to a stop.
 Acres of stone ornaments rise and fall along the surface of the rolling hills.

-The sea of memorials are scrubbed old by the years, adding to the sense of nostalgia and age.
-Here on the city soil, tall stone memorials mark the bodies of the famous (Johns Hopkins), unmarked graves mark the bodies of the infamous (John Wilkes Booth), and one memorial marks the grave of theologian and Baltimore native, J. Gresham Machen, born this day in 1881.
+The memorials have been aged by the elements, adding to the sense of nostalgia.
+Tall stone memorials mark the bodies of the famous (Johns Hopkins), unmarked stones anonymously mark the bodies of the infamous (John Wilkes Booth), and one memorial marks the grave of theologian and Baltimore native, J. Gresham Machen, born this day in 1881.

 A Legacy of God-Centeredness